gnchishti/CodeAssignment/README.md

 # CodeAssignment
-Assignment Demonstrates about MVVM with RXSwift and Moya
+Assignment Demonstrates about
+- MVVM architecture
+- RXSwift (great way of doing a reactive programming)
+- Moya for network calls